bigeasy/strata/README.md

 By **concurrent** I mean that multiple queries can make progress on a descent of the b&#x2011;tree.
-Multiple reads can all navigate the b&#x2011;tree simultaneously, of course.
+Multiple reads can all navigate the b&#x2011;tree simultaneously.
 Multiple reads can also make progress in the presence of a write, so long as they are not reading a page that is being written.
 This is the equivalence to "threading" in other database engines, but evented for Node.js.

-Strata is a database **primitive**, it is not supposed to be used a as a general purpose database by it's lonesome, but an interface to a b&#x2011;tree and it's concepts that you can use to create different types database strategies.
+Strata is a database **primitive**, it is not supposed to be used a as a general purpose database by it's lonesome.
+Strata an implementation of a b&#x2011;tree and it's interface exposes b&#x2011;concepts.
+If you're using Strata you're either implementing a database engine, or your taking your indexes and queries into your own hands.

-### Brace Yourself

-The interface to Strata is *not* an API, it is a programmer's interface to b&#x2011;tree concepts.
-It is easy to use, if you know how a b&#x2011;tree works, but please don't complain about encapsulation; it is not a database engine, it is a b&#x2011;tree structure and the *details are supposed to be exposed*.

-The Strata b&#x2011;tree interface describes a b&#x2011;tree as a collection of actors, not a collection of objects.
-A b&#x2011;tree isn't all about "pages."
-It's about descending, navigating, appending, and balancing a tree.
-When you read the code, you're going to find these people-named classes who do things.

-Finally, Strata is an ancient project of mine, that began before I really know how a Node.js library is supposed to look, so I used closure based objects, which is a way to go, but most noders use prototype based objects.
-That's what I'd do I was to do it all over again, or maybe not; because I like the way the code turned out.

-I'm going to cut this whinging in the final `README.md`.
-It's here to vent my defensiveness and remind of who my audience is; people who are experimenting with their own database structure for their own domain-specific database.

 ### A Note on Examples